-4 Description of the object
+6 Description of the object

-The head and torso simulator (HATS) is a device that accurately reproduces the sound transmission and pick-up characteristics of the median head and torso of adult humans.
+The HATS is a device that accurately reproduces the sound transmission and pick-up characteristics of the median head and torso of adult humans.
 Only the sound emission and pick-up characteristics affecting the electroacoustic measurements of telephone sets, headsets and hands-free telecommunication devices are considered.

 The HATS consists of a head mounted on a torso that extends to the waist.
 The head is equipped with one or two artificial ears, and a mouth simulator.
-The HATS is specified physically as well as acoustically, and requirements are specified for both descriptions.
+The HATS is specified physically and acoustically, as well as corresponding requirements.

-5 Physical dimensions of the HATS
+7 Physical dimensions of the head and torso simulator

-The HATS geometrical references are illustrated in Figure 1.
+The HATS geometric references are illustrated in Figure 1.
 The coordinate scheme for azimuth and elevation angles of the sound source is illustrated in Figure 2.

-5.1 Torso
+7.1 Torso

 The principal dimensions of the torso are illustrated in Figure 3 and ranges are listed in Table 1.
-The realization of the torso shall conform to the given ranges of dimensions and guarantee the conformance to the electroacoustic performances specified in this Recommendation.
+The realization of the torso shall conform to the given dimensional ranges and guarantee conformity to the electroacoustic performance specified in this Recommendation.